ataylor284/docker-nexus3/README.md

 # Sonatype Nexus3 Docker: sonatype/nexus3

 A Dockerfile for Sonatype Nexus Repository Manager 3, based on CentOS.
+Modified to start with the karaf console enabled.

 * [Notes](#notes)
   * [Persistent Data](#persistent-data)